When do newborns get easier? Caring for a baby in the early months is challenging. Learn the milestones that make life easier!

 It didn’t help when the milestones everyone promised would make life easier came and went.
 And this doesn’t even count the other household tasks—chores, washing bottles, finding time to eat—competed for our already sleep-deprived attention.

 Perhaps you can relate.
 Maybe you’re longing for the good ol’ days when life felt normal, not delirious.
-Where you have a stable routine to rely on, instead of wondering when life with a newborn would ever get any easier.
+When you had a stable routine to rely on, instead of wondering when life with a newborn would ever get any easier.

 Why are newborns so hard?